-Given that our reachability tests over-approximate reachability and that every deadlock is also a pair candidate [2], every deadlock must also be a deadlock candidate.
-So, a system free of deadlock candidates has to be deadlock free.
+Given that our reachability tests over-approximate reachability and that every deadlock is also a pair candidate [2], every deadlock must also to be a deadlock candidate.
+So, as a deadlock is guaranteed to be a deadlock candidate, a system free of deadlock candidates has to be deadlock free.